Mago281/Matplotlib-Project/README.md

 ---

-*Step 6:	Calculate correlation and regression*
+*Step 6:	Correlation and Regression Analysis*

+Conducted correlation coefficient and linear regression analyses for mouse weight and average observed tumor volume within the Capomulin regimen.
+The analyses revealed a moderately strong positive linear relationship, indicating the potential predictive capabilities of the model.

 Calculated the correlation coefficient and a linear regression model for mouse weight and average observed tumor volume for the entire Capomulin regimen.